Tabbar

 Tabbar is an Indian Hindi-Punjabi language thriller streaming television series created and written by Harman Wadala, directed by Ajitpal Singh and produced by Ajay G. Rai for SonyLIV, and premiered on 15 October 2021.
-It stars Supriya Pathak, Pavan Malhotra, Gagan Arora, Sahil Mehta, Kanwaljit Singh and Ranvir Shorey in lead roles.
+It stars Pavan Malhotra, Supriya Pathak, Gagan Arora, Sahil Mehta, Kanwaljit Singh and Ranvir Shorey in lead roles.

 At the 2022 Filmfare OTT Awards, Tabbar received 11 nominations, including Best Drama Series and Best Director in a Drama Series (Singh), and won a leading 8 awards, including Best Series (Critics), Best Director in a Series (Critics) (Singh), Best Actor in a Drama Series (Malhotra), Best Supporting Actor in a Drama Series (Arora) and Best Supporting Actress in a Drama Series (Pathak).